May 15, 2024

 Hey there, future German scholar!
 Dreaming of studying in Germany?
 Awesome choice!
 But before you backpack, there is something important you should know: the Blocked Account.
 Don't worry, it's not as scary as it sounds.
 This guide will be your secret weapon to unlocking that German student visa.

-Blocked account illustration
+Blocked student account

 So, What's a Blocked Account Anyway?